I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/vmbuskernelmodeclientlibapi/nc-vmbuskernelmodeclientlibapi-evt-vmb-channel-process-packet.md

 <p>This callback function can be invoked at DISPATCH_LEVEL or lower, unless the channel
 has been configured to defer packet processing to a worker thread.</p>

-<p>The client driver registers its implementation of this callback function by using the <a href="..\vmbuskernelmodeclientlibapi\nf-vmbuskernelmodeclientlibapi-vmbchannelinitsetprocesspacketcallbacks.md">VmbChannelInitSetProcessPacketCallbacks</a> function. </p>

-<p>Every time you invoke this function, you must eventually call
-the <a href="..\vmbuskernelmodeclientlibapi\nf-vmbuskernelmodeclientlibapi-vmbchannelpacketcomplete.md">VmbChannelPacketComplete</a> function.</p>

-<p>This callback function can be invoked at DISPATCH_LEVEL or lower, unless the channel
-has been configured to defer packet processing to a worker thread.</p>

 ## -requirements
 <table>
 <tr>